Detectability and Template Distinguishability of the Dark Ages 21 cm Global Signal with Wide and Sparse Frequency Coverage: Summary

 \section{Summary}

 We assessed the detectability of the 21\,cm signal under several observing strategies.
 By employing nine 21\,cm models and a physically motivated foreground model, we performed a Bayesian analysis using a nested-sampling algorithm.
-The likelihood was evaluated by varying the foreground parameters while fixing the 21\,cm signal model assumed in the fit, which is subtracted from the mock observed data.
-Based on the Bayes factor analysis, we found that a wide-band observation covering 1--50\,MHz provides strong detection and model-selection power for most 21\,cm models.
-In contrast, a wide-band observation restricted to 15--50\,MHz fails to detect the 21\,cm signal.
+The likelihood was evaluated by varying the foreground parameters \syv{and amplitude of} the 21\,cm signal with \syv{fixed shape of template models} assumed in the fit, which is subtracted from the mock observed data.
+Based on the Bayes factor analysis, \syv{for comparison}, we \syv{confirmed} that a wide-band observation covering 1--50\,MHz provides strong detection and template distinguishability for most 21\,cm models.
 Although observations with a limited number of channels suffer from reduced detectability due to insufficient sensitivity, such observations can achieve detection for most models if higher sensitivity is assumed.
 This implies that a small number of channels can be sufficient to distinguish the 21\,cm signal from the foreground owing to intrinsic differences in spectral shape.

-On the other hand, even wide-band observations cannot detect models with a smooth 21\,cm signal that peak below 10\,MHz when the frequencies below 15\,MHz are excluded.
+\syv{Using several observing-frequency strategies and Bayesian-evidence-based model comparison, we confirm the importance of wide-band observations, as emphasized in previous studies \citep[e.g.][]{2010PhRvD..82b3006P,PhysRevD.87.043002,2015ApJ...813...11M,2016MNRAS.455.3829H}.
+In particular, observations that do not extend below 3\,MHz fail to detect the 21\,cm signal, except for models with very strong absorption features due to degeneracy with the foreground parameters.
+This result highlights the importance of very-low-frequency coverage for \TT{separating} the free--free absorption component.
+We also examine the effect of a frequency-independent noise floor on detectability and find that residual errors must be controlled to approximately 10\,mK or below for the $\Lambda$CDM model to be \TT{detected with strong evidence.} }

+\syv{Regarding template discrimination, models with strong absorption features, such as DMBw and DMBs, can generally be distinguished from the other templates.
+By contrast, signals with similar spectral shapes, including $\Lambda$CDM, EDE, LDMD, and PMFw, are difficult to distinguish from one another, with a few exceptions.
+The ERB template can reproduce a $\Lambda$CDM-like absorption feature through a combination of the foreground components, the 21\,cm signal, and the excess radio background.
+Consequently, under our assumptions, the $\Lambda$CDM signal cannot be distinguished from the ERB model.
+Conversely, the smooth, positive PMFs spectrum is disfavored when the true signal contains an absorption feature that cannot be reproduced by the PMFs template.}